TinManTex/InfiniteHeaven/tpp/mod-gamedir/docs/Infinite Heaven Readme.txt

 NasaNhak for your voluminous questions and suggestions unknown123 for the MGSV research. sai for FoxLib and further MGSV research.
-Morbidslinky for creating Side Ops companion and his poking at the quest system.
+Morbidslinky for creating Side Ops companion and his poking at the quest system as well as his work on Snakebite.
 Various people for their donations, including:
 Domenico
 Jeong